Tamarind juice: As beverage

 The juice of tamarind fruit is produced by squeezing and mixing the pulp of tamarind fruit with water.
 Sometimes the process also include the boiling of tamarind pulp to further extracting the tamarind fruit essence.

 Then the mixed liquid is sieved to separate the juice from tamarind seeds, fibers and bits of fruit shell.
 The sour-tasting tamarind juice is often sweetened with the addition of liquid palm sugar and often served with ice.

 In Indonesia, tamarind juice is called air asem (tamarind water), es asem (tamarind ice) or gula asem (sugared tamarind).
 It is a popular traditional drink in Java, which is mixed with gula jawa or gula aren (palm sugar).
 It is also often served as fresh and sour palate cleansing drink after consuming often bitter tasting Javanese jamu herbal drinks.

 In Indonesia, tamarind juice is also produced industrially as UHT packed drink marketed as healthy drink sari asem asli or real tamarind juice.
 There are also commercially mass-produced canned and bottled tamarind juice, offered especially in Asian supermarket.

 In Turkish cuisine, tamarind juice is known as demirhindi şerbeti which is tamarind made into sharbat beverage.

+In Mexico and other Latin American countries, tamarind juice is known as agua de tamarindo or "tamarind water".
+It is one of the most common agua fresca variant in Mexico.